NTUST-BMW-Lab/documentation-book/O-RAN/O1 Interface/PNF_Startup_and_Registration_Management_Services.md

 - [PnC Data Formats](https://www.etsi.org/deliver/etsi_ts/128300_128399/128316/17.00.00_60/ts_128316v170000p.pdf)

 ### 2.1.2.
 PNF Registration
-PNF Startup and Registration MnS *Provider* sends an asynchronous pnfRegistration or o1NotifyPNFRegistration event to a PNF Startup and Registration MnS *Consumer* after PnC ==to notify the *Consumer* of *Provider* to be managed.==
+PNF Startup and Registration MnS *Provider* sends an asynchronous pnfRegistration or o1NotifyPNFRegistration event to a PNF Startup and Registration MnS *Consumer* after PnC to notify the *Consumer* of *Provider* to be managed.

 ```mermaid
 sequenceDiagram